 Schnorr proposed the following ingenious variation on El Gamal-based challenge-response.
-As usual $\mathbb{G}$ is a multiplicative group generated by g.
-The secret key is a random X from $\mathbb{Z}q$ and the public key is $g^X$ .
+As usual \mathbb{G} is a multiplicative group of prime order q generated by g.
+The secret key is a random X from \mathbb{Z}q and the public key is g^X .